 Sunbelt is the brand of landscape fabric we always buy, but if you can’t find it locally, Johnny’s Selected Seeds carries some too.
 It is shiny on both sides (avoid the type with a fuzzy bottom), is super durable and comes in a number of different lengths and widths.

 We prefer the 6 foot wide x 300 foot long rolls which allows four feet for the growing bed and if overlapped with another swath of fabric, it provides a weed-free path in between the beds, which is just wide enough to get down for planting, weeding and harvesting.

 It’s important that the holes in the landscape fabric are burned, not cut.
 We highly recommend using a handheld Bernzomatic TS4000 Trigger Start Torch attachment which screws onto a 14 ounce disposable propane canister, available at your local hardware store.
 One canister will last a long time and the automatic trigger switch, while more expensive than the flint lit version, will pay for itself in no time.

 For perfect spacing and increased efficiency, you will need to use some type of template.
 In the early years I made them out of cardboard and lined the holes with tin foil.
 It worked pretty well for a short while, but they didn’t hold up over the long haul.

 I’ve had friends make them out of plywood, but I’d recommend you stay away from this option since plywood is really heavy to pull along if you have a lot of fabric to burn.

-If making your own template feels too daunting, we now have our signature fabric burning templates available in the Floret shop.
+If making your own template feels too daunting, we have fabric burning templates available in the Floret Shop.
 These ultra durable, easy to use templates were custom made to the exact specifications that we use here on the farm.
 They can be shipped anywhere in the continental United States.